The Medium (Rutgers): History

-Early years
+20th century

 The Livingston Medium printed its first issue on September 1, 1970, as the campus newspaper of Livingston College.

 During the 1980s, The Medium was heavily influenced by fanzine publisher Bill-Dale Marcinko.
 In the late 1970s, Marcinko became known in the alternative press through his fanzine AFTA (Ascension From The Ashes).
 As Clifford Meth later wrote, "AFTA may have been the first comics 'zine distributed to book and comic shops that combined comedy, politics and reviews on books, films, and comics.
 It was very much an underground version of Crawdaddy, though with vastly personal content.
 Its formula would be duplicated over and over, but AFTA was an original."
 Marcinko brought the same concept to The Medium when he became its faculty advisor and arts editor.
 The paper parted from its roots as a traditional college newspaper and became, like AFTA, an outlet for various political persuasions, non-mainstream arts reviews, news, and Marcinko's personal writings.
 Through Marcinko, it also became an outlet for the emerging LGBT community at Rutgers, publishing coming-out stories, gay politics, poetry, scene reports from the leather underground, and gay porn, much of it written by Marcinko himself.

 Under Marcinko's influence, The Medium also became the focus of intense controversy, the subject of protests from students and parents, and attempts by the student government to defund the newspaper.
 The paper was criticized continuously from all areas of the political and social spectrum, but continued publishing content outside the mainstream, often employing shock value to test the limits of free speech.
 For example, the newspaper published front-page photos of a dismembered corpse for a 1985 review of the book, Hollywood Babylon II, a glowing tribute to gay love in a piece titled "Romancing the Anus", as well as a parody of the media coverage surrounding the Space Shuttle Challenger disaster in 1986, in a piece subtitled "People explode every day".
 However, The Medium was not at that time a humor publication as it is today.
 Rather, humor was used self-consciously in an attempt at cultural subversion.

 Around the same time, The Medium began publishing anonymous, uncensored content from the university community in the Personals section, so anyone with access to pen and paper could see their words in print at the back of the paper.
 Eventually, the Personals became the most read section of the paper.
 As Bill-Dale Marcinko was an instructor at Rutgers and not a tenured professor, he was eventually terminated by the university, and had less impact on the newspaper after his departure.
 At the request of advisors, The Medium no longer prints pornographic material.